rouseguy/bdotcom/content/_index.md

 ---
 title: "Bargava Subramanian"
-subtitle: "AI/ML.
+subtitle: "Machine Learning.
 Entrepreneur.
 Facilitator."
 description: "I am a Machine Learning Engineer.
 I love the creative power of individuals and small teams and believe that the time has never been better to build a meaningful business.
-I am currently building a [product](https://www.binaize.com) to help bring Enterprise-grade AI/ML to small businesses.
+I am currently building a [product](https://www.binaize.com) to help bring Enterprise-grade Machine Learning to small businesses.
 <br><br>

 I derive great joy from enabling people and organizations embrace a data-centric view.
-I facilitate industry-oriented [workshops](workshops) in the field of AI/ML.
+I facilitate industry-oriented [workshops](workshops) in the field of *applied* Machine Learning.
 I am currently trying to get better at deep work and be more thoughtful in life.

 <br><br>